Because salt is a common ingredient in food and pastry, the age-old question of whether all salt is sea salt has persisted.

 Is sea salt a healthy salt?

 Many sea salts don’t provide any special health benefits.
-The natural sources found in it is in very small amounts and can be easily found in others.
+The natural sources found in it are in very small amounts and can be easily found in others.
 In comparison to table salt, it typically has less iodine, which is added to prevent goiter.

 Sea salt vs Himalayan salt